 RuleSurf.
 Even with limited resources you can build great solutions.

-FlatMesh was made in an attempt to create blanks from ruled surfaces.
+FlatMesh in an attempt to create blanks from ruled surfaces.
 While the basics are relative easy – translating 3D coordinates to 2D – it turned out that the exceptions are the real math challenge.
 I couldn’t find a this page like this, in order to clarify and understand the subject.
 So this page was born.
 I hope it is of help.
 If you think something is wrong, missing or can be done better, just drop a comment.

 - Mesh: A mesh is a collection of faces.
 A mesh forms a surface object.
 Often, representation in CAD is like a collection of rectangles.
 The use of rectangles has the advantage of clarity.
 On the other hand, in 3D, the four corners of each rectangle are almost never in one plane.
 To fix that, each rectangle consists of two adjacent triangles called faces.
 The common side of these two faces forms an invisible diagonal of a visible rectangle – the remaining sides of the two triangles.